Golden Poison Dart Frog Care Sheet

 Cork/wood terrarium backgrounds can be purchased, or a DIY background can be constructed using terrarium-safe materials such as polyurethane foam, silicone, and coconut fiber.

 Dart frogs require a high level of humidity (at least 70%).
-This can be achieved through daily misting and the restriction of ventilation.
+This can be achieved through daily misting and the restriction of ventilation with a reptile mister such as the Exo Terra Mister.
 Unlike many amphibians, they do not easily suffer from respiratory problems, so restricting the airflow will not harm them.

 Golden Poison Dart Frog Lighting and Temperature